 We put so much of our lives online that it has become extremely easy for someone to stalk you.
 Your interests, events you’re attending, places you visit, your workplace, email, and even your phone number can be found with just a little bit of digging.

 Cyberstalking is common — at least 40% of adults report experiencing some sort of harassment online, including stalking, with the majority of targets being women.
 Let’s take a closer look at how to recognize it, prevent it, and what to do if you find yourself on a creeper’s radar.

 In the real world, stalking is unwanted obsessive attention to a specific person.
 Physical stalking can involve following, secret surveillance, persistent and manipulative calling and texting, and other means of approaching the victim unexpectedly.

 What do cyberstalkers do?
 In the digital world, cyberstalkers are driven by the same intention as in the real world – to embarrass, threaten, or harass their victims.
 However, they primarily rely on online technology to do it.
 Email, social networks, instant messaging, personal information available online – everything on the Internet can be used by cyberstalkers to make inappropriate contact with their victims.

 That is not to say that checking out someone’s social media is online stalking.
 “Doing research” on your newly hired coworker’s Facebook or Instagram is not stalking.

 Cyberstalking is way more serious as it involves nefarious intentions, ranging from false accusations and defamation to sexual harassment and even encouraging others to harass the victim.
 In many cases, physical and digital stalking interconnect, making it even more threatening.

 NOTE: Cyberstalking and cyberbullying overlap in many places.
-If you’re looking for tips on how to identify and prevent cyberbullying, click here.
+Get familiar with the tips on how to identify and prevent cyberbullying.

 Catfishing occurs on social media sites when online stalkers create fake user profiles and approach their victims as a friend of a friend or expressing romantic interest.
 To look more like a real person, cyberstalkers sometimes copy the profiles of existing users, impersonating their identities.